 The next time you feel yourself becoming stressed, or know ahead of time that you'll be going into a stressful situation, practice the simple breathing technique.
 You will feel much calmer and relaxed.
 Try it - It really works!

-Forget all you have heard about meditation being difficult.
+Forget all you have heard about meditation is difficult.

 Anyone can do it and really, for stress relief purposes, it’s hard to do it wrong.
 The key is to find a place where you can sit quietly and clear your mind.
 When your body and mind are calm, you allow yourself a moment of peace which is very healing.
 Practice this on a regular basis and you will notice the benefits.